 How to Identify a Frozen Water Pipe

-If you see a water line coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
-While it seems pretty simple to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
+If you see a water pipe coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it seems pretty simple to know if your water lines are frozen, keep in mind not all plumbing pipes are obvious.
 If you turn on the faucet and the water isn’t moving, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indicator that your pipes could be frozen.

 So How Do You Thaw a Frozen Water Pipe?